 DropdownList Widget

-Use this widget to display a list of chocies as drop down.
+Use this widget to display a list of choices as a drop-down.

 Description:

-This widget displays a drop-down list of options.
-These options could be drawn from a static list, a database call, roles, or a lookup list category.
+This widget shows a drop-down list of options.
+These options can come from a static list, a database query, roles, or a lookup list category.

 Inputs